 Basic science initiatives – that is, those scientific inquiries that aim to deepen our fundamental understanding of natural phenomena – are integral to the identity and mission of UC San Francisco.
 This fundamental research helps to propel the University’s work beyond present-day challenges to build a foundation of new knowledge for the future, however, financing this essential work remains difficult.
 While the National Institutes of Health funds basic science in the U.S., universities and scientists, including those in PhD programs, must compete for increasingly scarce opportunities.
 Non-governmental investments are uncommon because the benefits of basic-science breakthroughs are typically realized in decades rather than years.

 Fortunately, over the course of its recent fundraising campaign, UCSF has now accrued a $100 million endowment for the UCSF Discovery Fellows Program, which supports basic science PhD students.
-It also secured a $25 million endowment to name the Sandler Program in Breakthrough Biomedical Research (PBBR), which finances bold scientific projects that challenge conventional wisdom and do not fit within the narrow constraints set by traditional grant makers.
+It also secured a $25 million endowment to name the Sandler Program for Breakthrough Biomedical Research (PBBR), which finances bold scientific projects that challenge conventional wisdom and do not fit within the narrow constraints set by traditional grant makers.
 Most recently, the university received a $50 million bequest intention that will benefit both of these trailblazing initiatives.
 The bequest donor, a longtime supporter of both programs who wishes to remain anonymous, sees tremendous value in the efforts of graduate students and faculty members pursuing basic science pilot projects and wants to ensure the future of these initiatives.

 “The Discovery Fellows Program and the Sandler Program are two of our flagship programs here at UCSF,” notes Keith Yamamoto, PhD, special adviser to the Chancellor for science policy and strategy and former faculty director of the Sandler Program.
 Yamamoto, who has worked closely with the donor, acknowledges the exceptional opportunities that will be afforded by this gift.